openhab/openhab-python/README.md

 ### class Item

-Item is a wrapper around [openHAB Item](https://www.openhab.org/javadoc/latest/org/openhab/core/items/item) with additional functionality.
+Item is a subclass of [openHAB Item](https://www.openhab.org/javadoc/latest/org/openhab/core/items/item) with additional functionality.

 There is no need to import this class directly.
 It is returned as a result of function calls of the [Registry](#class-registry) class.